MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/random-access-iterator-tag-struct.md

 ## <a name="sample-output"></a>Örnek Çıktı

-Aşağıdaki çıkış x86 için alınır.
+X86 için aşağıdaki çıkış alınır.

 ```Output
 The type of iterator for vector<int> is identified by the tag: